ribasco/async-gamequery-lib/site/markdown/examples/source_query_example.md

 Keep in mind that a same challenge number is returned for every succeeding invocation of the request, but they do get renewed after a given time.
 So if you were to make periodic requests to a server, it only makes sense to store it's challenge number to an internal cache and reuse it, avoiding the need to make redundant challenge requests to the server.

-Fortunately, the library provides it's own default caching mechanism.
+The library provides it's own default caching mechanism.
 To take advantage of this feature, use `getPlayersCached()` or `getServerRulesCached()` instead.

 In this example, we create a PlayerMonitor class to periodically check a server for players.
 It simply outputs all active players within the server.